aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 #### 401 Unauthorized

-Similar to `403 Fobidden`, but specifically for use when authentication is required and has failed or has not yet been provided.
+Similar to [`403 Forbidden`](#403-forbidden), but specifically for use when authentication is required and has failed or has not yet been provided.
 The response must include a `WWW-Authenticate` header field containing a challenge applicable to the requested resource.

 *Notice: some sites issue 401 when an IP is banned from accessing by the server.*